 His definition of self-esteem rested on the assumption that it was a relatively stable belief about one’s overall self-worth.
 This is a broad definition of self-esteem, defining it as a trait that is influenced by many different factors and is relatively difficult to change.

 What about those who have too much self-esteem?
-Narcissism is the result of having too much self-esteem.
-A psychological definition would be an extreme amount of selfishness, with a grandiose view of one’s own talents and a craving for admiration.
+Could narcissism be the result of having too much self-esteem?
+A psychological definition would be that narcissism is an extreme amount of selfishness, with a grandiose view of one’s own talents and a craving for admiration.